 The study of elite performance and particularly home advantage in sport to date, including the author's own work, has for the most part been approached using secondary analysis of results.
 The evidence emerging from this method should be triangulated by undertaking primary research with athletes, coaches and national governing bodies of sport, in order to make more authoritative assertions about the causal factors that influence performance when competing on home soil.
-Another pertinent avenue for future research in this area would be to investigate the relationship between the performances of athletes / teams representing any given nation in international competitions (be it at home or away from home) and national level changes in sport participation, in order to better understand whether elite success affects grassroots sport.
+Another pertinent avenue for future research in this area would be to investigate the relationship between the performances of athletes / teams representing any given nation in international competitions (be it at home or away from home) and national level changes in sport.